snehas89/devbox/README.md

 npm run dev </br>
 Then open your browser and go to:
 👉 http://localhost:5173
+Note:
+You can log in using any credentials — authentication is not enforced.
+Simply type anything to proceed.

 # Areas for Further Improvement
 🔐 Add proper authentication instead of mock login